 Related pages:

-The library works by building the syntax for regular expressions out
+The library works by building the syntax for regular expressions out of Java syntax.

 A regular expression pattern r can be: